-(Hebrews 7:20) And it was not without an oath.
-For those who formerly became priests were made such without an oath,
+(Hebrews 7:20) And inasmuch as it was not without an oath

 God made an oath or solemn promise that He would send us a better hope in the Messiah (see Psalms 110:4 and Hebrews 7:21 below).
 God kept His oath when He sent Jesus, His only Son, into the world to be our Prophet, Priest, and King.
 Others in Israel became priests by the regulations God gave Moses and not by an individual oath of God.
 When Jesus came He fulfilled God's oath or solemn promise to us.